manili/Microwatt4Zynq/README.md

 - Summary
   - Click Finish

-Wait for platform to be created by Vitis.
+Wait for the platform to be created by Vitis.
 This may take several minutes.
 After the process finished, do the followings:

-- Make sure on the left pan the `Vitis Explorer` is selected.
+- Make sure `Vitis Explorer` is selected on the left pan.
 - Under `VITIS COMPONENTS` window
   - Make sure `platform (if you did not change the name)` is selected.
 - Under `FLOW` window